-If a train passes a signal at Stop located between a strike-in point and the level crossing, the road traffic light signals should immediately show an intermittent red light, omitting the steady amber phase, the audible warning for pedestrians should begin.

-Where trains may be required to stop because railway signals or stations lie within or close to the strike-in points, the sequence of events to close the crossing to road traffic may be initiated:

-- a) automatically by an approaching train where stopping times of trains at a station can be predicted reasonably accurately; - b) By a means that is only effective when the presence of a train is detected, e.g. a train crew- operated plunger linked with the train detection system.
-(This may be used where stopping times of trains cannot be reasonably predicted); or - c) Automatically by an approaching train where a Stop signal is provided between the strike-in point and the level crossing and is interlocked with the signalling system using a 'stopping/non-stopping' control.

-Facilities should be provided for manual operation of the level crossing equipment and effective means are required to prevent its unauthorised operation.
-The status of the level crossing equipment, including the road traffic light bulb filaments and mains power supply, should be indicated at the control point to ensure it operates safely when the railway line is open to traffic.
+- 5.7.3.2.
+If a train passes a signal at Stop located between a strike-in point and the crossing, the road traffic light signals should immediately show an intermittent red light, omitting the steady amber phase, the audible warning for pedestrians should begin. - 5.7.3.3.
+Where trains may be required to stop because railway signals or stations lie within or close to the strike-in points, the sequence of events to close the crossing to road traffic may be initiated: - a) automatically by an approaching train where stopping times of trains at a station can be predicted reasonably accurately; - b) By a means that is only effective when the presence of a train is detected, e.g. a train crewoperated plunger linked with the train detection system.
+(This may be used where stopping times of trains cannot be reasonably predicted); or - c) Automatically by an approaching train where a Stop signal is provided between the strike-in point and the crossing, and is interlocked with the signalling system using a 'stopping/nonstopping' control. - 5.7.3.4.
+Facilities should be provided for manual operation of the crossing equipment and effective means are required to prevent its unauthorised operation. - 5.7.3.5.
+The status of the crossing equipment, including the road traffic light bulb filaments and mains power supply, should be indicated at the control point to ensure it operates safely when the railway line is open to traffic.

-5.8 USER-WORKED LEVEL CROSSINGS (UWLC) WITH GATES OR LIFTING BARRIERS
+5.8.
+USER-WORKED CROSSINGS (UWC) WITH GATES OR LIFTING BARRIERS

-This type of level crossing is only applicable where the railway crosses a private road or field access or a public road which has a low Daily Traffic Moment (see Table 4 section 5.14.2).
-It is normally protected by iron gates or lifting barriers, on both sides of the railway.
+- 5.8.1.1.
+This type of crossing is only applicable where the railway crosses a private road or field access or a public road which has a low Daily Traffic Moment (see Table 4 section 5.14.2).
+It is normally protected by iron gates, or lifting barriers (only when authorised by the RSC), on both sides of the railway.
 The gates, normally closed across the road and hung so as to open away from the railway, are operated by the road users.
 Barriers are normally closed across the road or field.
-A sign(s) is displayed on each side of the level crossing describing the correct method of operating the gates, including the use of any telephones, if provided, to the road or access users.

-Black and yellow marker posts and/or white STOP lines may be provided to indicate the safe point (decision point) where it is safe to stop clear of the railway, while checking the view along the track.

-Users should have sufficient time from first seeing an approaching train from the decision point, or otherwise being made aware of the approach of a train with the aid of additional protective equipment, to cross safely.
+A sign(s) is displayed on each side of the crossing describing the correct method of operating the gates, including the use of any telephones, if provided, to the road or access users. - 5.8.1.2.
+Black and yellow marker posts may be provided to indicate the safe point (decision point) where it is safe to stop clear of the railway, while checking the view along the track. - 5.8.1.3.
+Users should have sufficient time from first seeing an approaching train from the decision point, or otherwise being made aware of the approach of a train with the aid of additional protective equipment, to cross safely. - 5.8.1.4.
 A safe waiting place should be provided, where practicable, within the railway boundary to allow a road vehicle to stop clear of moving trains.
-The size and arrangements of the safe waiting place should be determined for each crossing based on the proximity of the railway boundary and the private users' vehicular requirements.
+The size and arrangements of the safe waiting place should be determined for each crossing based on the proximity of the railway boundary and the private users vehicular requirements.